atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 people are corrupted by that which ought to be the source of instruction and entertainment.
-They either become acquainted with scenes of intrigue and wickedness to which they were before utter strangers, or, which is e- qually as bad, their minds are filled with ideas of incidents as impropable as they are absurd.
+They either become acquainted with scenes of intrigue and wickedness to which they were before utter strangers, or, which is equally as bad, their minds are filled with ideas of incidents as impropable as they are absurd.
 Thus the original design of novels is entirely perverted.
 They were at first intended to instruct, at the same time that they